 Some people give donations of money or join the Trust as members; some people offer their time as volunteers.
 Whichever you do, we are extremely grateful.
 Being a member does have additional benefits including a quarterly members' magazine, invitations to member only events, a chance to participate in our Annual General Meeting and discounts on various courses.
-Please ask your staff contact if you are interested, or see the relevant section of the website: surreywildlifetrust.org/ membership
+Please ask your staff contact if you are interested, or visit surreywildlifetrust.org/membership